nhh/skipper/README.md

   frontend:
 ```

-We managed to get two sources auto looked up and served via autopilot.
-With running this compose file you should be able to access
+If you run this compose, you should be able to access `localhost:8080` and `localhost:8081`.

-your localhost:8081 and localhost:8080 both displaying the default nginx html page provided by service web and web2.
+Now, scale your services and watch skipper creating new config files and gracefully reloading nginx.

-#### Advanced usage:
+`docker-compose scale web=5`